gardners/2014SE3/pracs/prac1.md

 Now that you are in your SE3 directory, it's time to create your first git repository, which in a fit of imagination, we will call `prac1`:

-Use this command: `git --init prac1`
+Use this command: `git init prac1`

 Using your favourite text editor, create a file called `README.md` in that directory.
 From the command line, you could use `pico README.md` or if you are brave `vi README.md`.